-Make my iconic Japanese carrot ginger dressing in less than 10 minutes!
+Make this iconic Japanese carrot ginger dressing in less than 10 minutes!
 Inspired by Japanese-American steakhouses, the sweet and tangy flavors make the perfect pairing to ice cold iceberg lettuce!

 Table of contents